thechangelog/changelog.com/INFRASTRUCTURE.md

 workflow jobs perspective, it is fairly standard:

 - **1/2.
 CI/CD**
-  - Uses Dagger Go SDK so that it works exactly the same locally as it does in GitHub Actions
+  - Uses Docker buildx + mise tasks so that it works exactly the same locally (`mise run ci`) as it does in GitHub Actions
   - [Uses a Namespace.so GitHub
     Runner](https://github.com/thechangelog/changelog.com/pull/522) so that
     caching is reliable & persistent across workflow runs